 Title: K/503/8194 Principles of customer relationships Level: 2 Credit value: 3 GLH: 18 Learning outcomes The learner will: Assessment criteria The learner can: 1.
-Understand customers and their needs Describe the importance of understanding customers' wants and needs 1.2 Explain the role of segmentation in identifying customers' likely wants and needs 1.3 Describe the factors that motivate customers to buy 1.4 Explain the importance of seeking customer feedback on: performanceproducts and/or services 2.
-Understand an organisation's responses to customer relationships 2.1 Describe an organisation's marketing objectives and activities 2.2 Explain the importance of developing customer service plans and customer relationship plans 2.3 Describe an organisation's system for relationship management 2.4 Describe an organisation's customer care programme 2.5 Describe the system for communicating with customers 2.6 Explain the importance of a consistent level of service 2.7 Explain the link between customer satisfaction and sales growth 2.8 Explain the importance of using customer feedback to enhance: performanceproducts and/or services
+Understand customers and their needs Describe the importance of understanding customers' wants and needs Explain the role of segmentation in identifying customers' likely wants and needs Describe the factors that motivate customers to buy Explain the importance of seeking customer feedback on: performance products and/or services Understand an organisation's responses to customer relationships 2.1 Describe an organisation's marketing objectives and activities 2.2 Explain the importance of developing customer service plans and customer relationship plans 2.3 Describe an organisation's system for relationship management 2.4 Describe an organisation's customer care programme 2.5 Describe the system for communicating with customers 2.6 Explain the importance of a consistent level of service 2.7 Explain the link between customer satisfaction and sales growth 2.8 Explain the importance of using customer feedback to enhance: performance products and/or services 3.
+Understand the principles of customer relationship management 3.1 Explain the concept and principles of relationship management 3.2 Explain the importance of keeping promises made to customers

-3. Understand the principles of customer relationship management 3.1 Explain the concept and principles of relationship management 3.2 Explain the importance of keeping promises made to customers 3.3 Explain the importance of balancing customers' needs with those of the organisation 3.4 Explain the importance of keeping customers informed of progress, problems, issues and the actions undertaken in support of them 3.5 Explain how to identify added value that could be offered to customers Unit aim (s) This unit concerns understanding customers and their needs, organisations' responses to customer relationships and customer relationship management.
-Assessment requirements This unit is assessed through portfolio of evidence.
+3.3 Explain the importance of balancing customers' needs with those of the organisation 2.4 Explain the importance of keeping

+3.4 Explain the importance of keeping customers informed of: progress

+problems

+issues

+and the actions

+undertaken in support of them

+3.5 Explain how to identify added value that

+could be offered to customers

+Additional information about this unit

+Unit aim (s) This unit concerns understanding customers

+and their needs, organisations' responses to customer relationships and customer

+relationship management

 Title: D/502/9928 Principles of marketing theory

 Level: 2

 Credit value: 4

 GLH: 30

+TQT: 40

 Learning outcomes Assessment criteria

 The learner will: The learner can:

-1. Understand how to segment the market 1.1 Explain the importance of defining market segments

-1.2 Describe the difference between:
+1. Understand how to segment the market 1.1 Explain the importance of defining market segments 1.2 Describe the difference between: market segments customer classifications 1.3 Explain how to cluster customers with similar characteristics 1.4 Describe how a range of products may appeal to different market segments 1.5 Describe the importance of valid and reliable marketing data to segmenting the market 1.6 Explain the strengths and weaknesses of different marketing data collection methods 1.7 Describe the use of Customer Relationship Management (CRM): activities systems

-market segmentscustomer classifications

-1.3 Explain how to cluster customers with similar characteristics

-1.4 Describe how a range of products may appeal to different market segments

-1.5 Describe the importance of valid and reliable marketing data to segmenting the market

-1.6 Explain the strengths and weaknesses of different marketing data collection methods

-1.7 Describe the use of Customer Relationship Management (CRM):

-activitiessystems

-2. Understand the value of marketing 2.1 Describe the role of marketing in enhancing the sale of products and/or services 2.2 Explain the significance of customer loyalty to the achievement of marketing objectives 2.3 Explain the role of performance indicators Describe the factors to be taken into account when assessing the cost and value of marketing activities 2.5 Explain the significance of brand and reputation to sales performance Understand the principles of socially responsible marketing 3.1 Explain the scope and purpose of socially responsible marketing 3.2 Explain the importance of involving stakeholders in socially responsible marketing activities 3.3 Explain how core values are expressed through: coherent brandingchosen communication methods 3.4 Explain the requirements of socially responsible marketing campaigns Unit aim (s) This unit concerns understanding how to segment the market, the value of marketing and the principles of socially responsible marketing.
-Assessment requirements This unit is assessed through multiple choice test.
+2. Understand the value of marketing 2.1 Describe the role of marketing in enhancing the sale of products and/or services 2.2 Explain the significance of customer loyalty to the achievement of marketing objectives 2.3 Explain the role of performance indicators and evaluation arrangements 2.4 Describe the factors to be taken into account when assessing the cost and value of marketing activities 2.5 Explain the significance of brand and reputation to sales performance

+Understand the principles of socially responsible marketing 3.1 Explain the scope and purpose of socially responsible marketing 3.2 Explain the importance of involving stakeholders in socially responsible marketing activities 3.3 Explain how core values are expressed through: coherent branding chosen communication methods 3.4 Explain the requirements of socially Additional information about this unit responsible marketing campaigns Unit aim (s) This unit concerns understanding how to segment the market, the value of marketing and the principles of socially responsible marketing